-Printer Control Code If Use PDT file is Selected: If a Windows Printer Driver is Used: SCD - Set the Character Density Select the GFID for the valid character distance (CD) parameter as shown in Table 29.
-If the specified font is not supported, a substitution is provided.
+Printer Control Code If Use PDT file is Selected: If a Windows Printer Driver is Used: SCD - Set the Character Density Select the GFID for the valid of parameter as shown in Table 2 If the specified font is not supported, a substitution is provided.
 For example, when 15 CPI font is specified but the font is not supported, the supported 17 CPI font is substituted.
-See "How to Determine PC400 Font" on page 223.
+See "How to Determine PC400 Font" on page 207.
 SFG - Set Font ID through GFID Recognizable GFIDs are restricted.
-(See "Field Names of Printer Definition Files" on page 206.)
-If the specified GFID is not supported and it is out of the range from 154 through 200, the closest font width from the fonts shown in Table 30 on page 223 is substituted.
+(See "Field Names of Printer Definition Files" on page 190.)
+If the specified GFID is not supported and it is out of the range from 154 through 200, the closest font width from the fonts shown in Table 30 on page 207 is substituted.
 If the specified GFID is not supported and it is between 154 and 200, the following font is substituted: Font name: Document; GFID value: 175.
-See "How to Determine PC400 Font" on page 223.
+See "How to Determine PC400 Font" on page 207.
 BUS - Begin Underscore The selected font might not support the underscore.
 BES - Begin Emphasis The selected font might not support the emphasis.
 STO - Set Text Orientation The page orientation can be changed to portrait or landscape.
 The direction, which is up, down, left, or right on the paper, depends on the Microsoft Windows printer driver.
 If the page orientation is changed, the current paper is ejected.
-PPM - Page Presentation Media The following parameters are mode: Forms Control (FC) Source Drawer (SD) Duplex (DX) Other parameters are ignored. supported for PDTs in DBCS
+PPM - Page Presentation Media The following parameters are supported for PDTs in DBCS mode: • Forms Control (FC) • Source Drawer (SD) • Duplex (DX) Other parameters are ignored.